usc-isi-i2/kgtk/docs/install.md

 git pull
 ```

-!!! note
-    The `conda activate kgtk-env` commands shown above are not needed
+> The `conda activate kgtk-env` commands shown above are not needed
     if you have already activated your `kgtk-env` Conda virtual environment
     in your current terminal session.